 This may be an obvious one, but we mention it because it’s that important.
-Ideally, you want to water your plants early in the morning, allowing water to soak into the soil before evaporation begins.
-Some people choose to water plants in the evening (which again is better than watering during the heat of the day) but night watering means your plants don’t dry properly.
-This increases the chance of fungus and mildew.
+Ideally, you want to water your plants early in the morning, allowing water to soak into the soil before the heat of the summer day triggers the evaporation.
+If watering your plants in the morning isn’t ideal, you might choose to water them in the evening.
+Though this is better than watering them during the heat, night watering means your plants won’t have the opportunity to dry properly, increasing the chance of fungus and mildew to grow and fester.

-To water deeply, apply more water for longer periods of time, even if this means watering every second or third day.
-This will encourage plant roots to sink more deeply into the soil, giving a buffer between the hot sun.
+In order to water deeply, apply more water to any area for longer periods of time.
+Even if you water every second or third day, this encourages the roots of your plants to sink more deeply into the soil, giving them a reprieve from the hot sun.

 2. Raise the height of your mower blades

 Letting the grass grow a little longer than usual is an important little garden hack for the summer months.
 Why?
 Longer grass blades will better protect the roots and the grass tips won’t dry out as quickly.
 On top of this, make sure to apply the first tip (deep watering) at least 2-3 times a week.
 This will ensure that the grass roots sink deeply into the soil and establish a buffer between the roots and the hot sun: which is important to maintain the longevity and lusciousness of your garden.